ririripley/ririripley.github.io/_posts/2022-12-29-iOS-Objecitve-c-runtime-mechanism.markdown

 space is divided by half.
 One half stores the value while the other half stores the address.
 The optimization can also apply to
 isa pointer.
 Half of the isa bytes can store the reference number while the other half stores the address of the class object.
 Such an isa pointer is called **NON_POINTER_ISA**.
-9) Convert Dictionary to Object Model
+9)Convert Dictionary to Object Model
 ```
 @{
 @"name" : @"Xiaoming",